Cheaper by the Dozen (2003 film)

-Cheaper by the Dozen is a 2003 American family comedy film directed by Shawn Levy.
+Cheaper by the Dozen is a 2003 American comedy film directed by Shawn Levy.
 It is a remake of the 1950 film of the same name.
 Both films were inspired by the semi-autobiographical book Cheaper by the Dozen by Frank Bunker Gilbreth Jr. and his sister Ernestine Gilbreth Carey.
-The 2003 version stars Steve Martin, Bonnie Hunt, Hilary Duff, Tom Welling, and Piper Perabo.
-This film and its sequel have little connection with the original source material.
+It stars Steve Martin, Bonnie Hunt, Hilary Duff, Tom Welling, and Piper Perabo, alongside Kevin G. Schmidt, Alyson Stoner, Jacob Smith, Forrest Landis, Liliana Mumy, Morgan York, Blake Woodruff, Brent and Shane Kinsman, Paula Marshall, and Alan Ruck in supporting roles.
+Outside of a passing mention of the Gilbreth name, the film has little connection with the original source material.

 The film was released on December 25, 2003, by 20th Century Fox and grossed $190 million worldwide against a $40 million budget.
 The Rotten Tomatoes critical consensus criticized the film for its lack of humor.

 A sequel, Cheaper by the Dozen 2, was released in 2005.
-Another remake was released in 2022 on Disney+.
+A remake was released in 2022 on Disney+.